lost-scripts/lost-scripts.github.io/content/scripts/ls/index.md

 ## Features

-More than user-facing features, *LS Project* works under the hood not only to meet the development requirements of *Lost Scripts™* like the ones just bellow, but also to extend (within the possible) the scripting possibilities of the program with *new* kind of functions, methods, UI widgets and more...
+More than user-facing features, *LS Project* works under the hood not only to meet the development requirements of *Lost Scripts™* like the ones just above, but also to extend (within the possible) the scripting possibilities of the program with *new* kind of functions, methods, UI widgets and more...

 <br>